rrezel/llmcomp/SquishyWordBits/article.md

 Three other implementation choices fall out of that:

 - **Length-≥4 cutoff at trie-construction time.** Kimi excludes any dictionary word with fewer than 4 letters before inserting it into the trie (`if not word or len(word) < 4: continue`).
 Words shorter than 4 letters score zero or negative under the `letters − 3` formula.
 There is no game-theoretic reason to include them.
 Adding a short word to a packing only ever takes bit-space away from longer words.
-Other bots include all 370K words and rely on the DP to ignore zero-and-negative-weight intervals; that's correct, but the inner trie-walk visits more terminal nodes per scan position than it needs to.
+Several other bots (Gemini, Claude, ChatGPT, Grok, MiMo, Muse) apply the same cutoff.
+The cutoff alone isn't Kimi's edge; the edge is the cutoff combined with the fused backward DP and a very tight inner loop.
+Nemotron is the only bot in the playing field with no length cutoff, and it carries the cost on every scan; DeepSeek uses a weaker `≥3` cutoff that admits zero-weight intervals into the trie.
 - **Bit-array conversion at the start of each round.** `bit_arr = [0 if c == '0' else 1 for c in bits]` runs once on the bitstream.
 Inside the inner loop, `if b[q]:` is an int truthiness check; the alternative (`if bitstream[q] == '1':` with a string) is materially slower in CPython because each access allocates a single-character string and runs a comparison.
 - **Local variable shadowing of the trie arrays.** `ch0_local = ch0; ch1_local = ch1; bl = best_len; bw = best_word; b = bit_arr` rebinds the function-scope names so the inner loop reads them from local-variable slots rather than chasing closures or attribute lookups.
 This is a pure CPython optimization, but in a 5-million-iteration loop on a 20K-bit stream, it matters.